How do auditions work?

 We hold 3-day weekend BKXperience-Audition!
 Camps in November and December in Denver and several 1-day BKXperience-Audition!
 Clinics at locations outside of Colorado.

 Staff will evaluate potential members individually and in group rehearsal settings.
 All returning members are required to re-audition with new auditionees so that equal consideration may be given.
 Selection of our membership is based upon an individual’s talent, attendance, attitude, physical health, and ability to pay fees.

-PERCUSSION: All audition/BKXperience clinics in November and December are designed to introduce you to the Blue Knights as well as to allow you the opportunity to audition for the drum line.
+PERCUSSION: All audition/BKXperience clinics in November are designed to introduce you to the Blue Knights as well as to allow you the opportunity to audition for the percussion section.
 Although not mandatory, it is recommended that prospects attend more than one clinic to increase your exposure to our instructors and materials.
-Prospective percussion members MUST attend at least ONE audition/experience camp in November or December (no videos unless overseas) to receive a callback for final auditions.
+Prospective percussion members MUST attend at least ONE audition/experience camp in November (no videos unless overseas) to receive a callback for final auditions.
 FINAL audition callbacks will be held December 13-15, 2019 in Denver (exception for those attending the Indianapolis camp December 22, 2019, this will serve as your initial and final audition camp)

 NOTE: Percussion does not have training camps in February and March but contracted members are expected to return for April camp.
 This allows percussionists to participate in Winter Guard International events.

 COLOR GUARD: Color Guard auditions will follow a two-step process.
 The November clinic is considered round one and the December clinic round two.
 In December, if accepted, you will be offered a contract to participate in the drum corps.
 The Blue Knights encourage all members of the Color Guard to participate in the Winter Guard activity and therefore Blue Knights guard members will not return until the April training camp.
 If accepted, color guard members are expected to fulfill all homework assignments and financial commitments to the drum corps including making scheduled tuition payments.